-A comprehensive systematic review has revealed that teleretinal screening demonstrates exceptional diagnostic accuracy for detecting cytomegalovirus retinitis (CMVR) in people living with HIV, offering a promising solution for preventing blindness in resource-limited settings.
+A comprehensive systematic review has revealed that teleretinal screening demonstrates high diagnostic accuracy for detecting cytomegalovirus retinitis (CMVR) in people living with HIV, offering a promising solution for preventing blindness in resource-limited settings.
 The meta-analysis, published in PLOS Global Public Health, analyzed data from five studies encompassing 1,460 eyes to establish the first comprehensive evidence base for this diagnostic approach.

 Teleretinal Screening Performance for Cytomegalovirus Retinitis